-Three

-Course Number: SPE 347
+Course Number: SPE 547

+Semester Hours: Three

-Prerequisites: SPE 344; SPE 345
+Prerequisites:

 Limitations on Enrollment: 30

 Required:

-Semester Hours:

 Catalog Description: Intrinsic to a well-run classroom is a classroom based on the theoretical constructs of a positive behavior support plan.
 This course focuses on school-wide, classroom, and individual behavioral approaches appropriate for the regular and special education environments.
 Emphasis will be placed on the participant's understanding of "personal fit" which matches one's core philosophy to theories of: rules and consequences; confronting and contracting; and relationships and listening.
-Seminal work of renowned theorists will be explored while participants conclude their study by designing a system that addresses: limit setting, administrative backup systems, incentives, encouragement systems, and management and classroom structures that are supported in research-based practices.
+Seminal work of renowned theorists will be explored, e.g., F. Jones, Canter, Glasser, K. Rogers, etc., as well as behavioral and reinforcement strategies.
+Participants conclude their study by designing a system that addresses: limit setting, administrative backup systems, incentives, encouragement systems, and management and classroom structures that are supported in research-based practices.
+Students will design a behavioral change study based on extending a published research study.